NowSquare/Bootstrap-4-UI-Kit/readme.md

 #### Install Bower JavaScript libraries
 `$ bower install`

+#### Troubleshooting
+If you get the error `'sass' is not recognized as an internal or external command` when executing `gulp styles`, you have to install [Ruby](https://rubyinstaller.org).
+After installation execute `gem install sass` in your CLI.

 ### Modify CSS
 Open the main Sass file `src/sass/style.scss` and modify it to suit your needs.
 After your changes, run `$ gulp styles` in your CLI to compile the new CSS to the `html/assets/css` directory.
 Open `gulpfile.js` for more details on what's going on.